Home Park, Atlanta

 Home Park is a neighborhood of Atlanta in Georgia, US.
 It is bordered on the south by Georgia Tech, on the west by the railroad yards adjacent to Marietta Street and Brady Avenue, on the north by 16th Street at Atlantic Station, and on the east by Techwood Drive at I-75/85 (the Downtown Connector).

 The neighborhood is known as West Midtown Atlanta since it lies on the west side of the Downtown Connector.

 The residential district is bordered by Northside Drive, Techwood Drive, 10th Street, and 16th Street.
 This section is also home to the media organizations CBS Atlanta WGCL-TV, Georgia Public Broadcasting and Turner Broadcasting System, Inc.

 The commercial district is west of Northside Drive over to Marietta Street and Brady Avenue.
 It has retail and services, design firms, art galleries, restaurants and an expanding residential section along Howell Mill Road.

 History

 Home Park was developed in 1901 as housing for workers at the Atlantic Steel Mill located where Atlantic Station is today.

 In 1970, Georgia Tech began expanding its campus north to Tenth Street and west to Northside Drive by purchasing and converting blocks of Home Park residential property for institutional use.
 During the 1970s and 1980s, the rapidly expanding student population exceeded campus dormitory capacity.

 Over time and due to the schools' close proximity, it developed a large student population, being a popular alternative to on-campus housing at nearby institutions Georgia Tech and Georgia State University, resulting in a low owner-occupancy rate.

 The neighborhood experienced an increase in property values and land development when Atlantic Station was built.
 The neighborhood's commercial district experienced a corresponding growth in restaurants, retail, art galleries, services and an expanding residential base.

+Parks and recreation

+The Home Park neighborhood has two public parks, the eponymous Home Park and Holly Street Park.
+Home Park was constructed in 1958 and originally had a community center.
+It is 1.8 acre and has a playground and basketball court.
+Holly Street Park was purchased in 2017 but has not been developed into an official park yet.